avstarovoitov/Study/Linux/otus/README.md

-# Homework for Linux course by OTUS
+# Homework for Linux course by OTUS.